-15 And a certain man found him, and, behold, he was wandering in the field: and him; but he refused to be comforted; and he said, For I will go down into the grave unto my the man asked him, saying, What seekest thou?
-16 And he said, I seek my brethren: tell me, I son mourning.
-Thus his father wept for him.
-36 And the Midianites sold him into Egypt unto pray thee, where they feed their flocks.
-17 And the man said, They are departed hence; for I Potiphar, an officer of Pharaoh's, and captain of the guard. heard them say, Let us go to Dothan.
+15 And a certain man found him, and, behold, he was wandering in the field: and the man asked him, saying, What seekest thou?
+16 And he said, I seek my brethren: tell me, I pray thee, where they feed their flocks.
+17 And the man said, They are departed hence; for I heard them say, Let us go to Dothan.
 And Joseph went after his brethren, and found them in Dothan.
 18 And when they saw him afar off, even before he came near unto them, they conspired against him to slay him.
 19 And they said one to another, Behold, this dreamer cometh.